|

 KT:

 This is Fresh Air.
 I'm Ken Tucker.
-Hedwig and the Angry Inch is a long
+Hedwig and the Angry Inch

 running Off-Broadway musical about a failed rock singer who happens to be a